mstocco/mariostoc.co/content/traininglog/20210808-ironman2021-7weeksout.md

 I can try to nail every workout but sometimes that doesn't happen.
 This morning's swim was an example of not getting things done perfectly.

 It started with enjoying 2 very ripe, very sweet peaches from the neighbor's tree before leaving the house this morning.
+<!---->
 The sugar woke up the bowel and I was very _"crampy"_ half way through the warm up set.
-<!---->

 Focus on the 250m reps was not my best.
 Besides the cramps, my mind drifted to work and thoughts of my dad.
 I've had better mornings in the pool.
+I also didn't get the final 250m + 50m round in.
+That was poor preparation from last night.
+I could do better.

-On the ride to the pool, I was "big ringing it" and was sub-8 minutes to the pool.
+On the ride to the pool, I was "big ringing it" and was sub-8 minutes to the pool; which is always fun.

 I was going to ride home and figure out a ride for later in the afternoon but with it now being daylight leaving the pool.
 I could see the smoky haze pushing into the area from the east.
 We have been very lucky with forest fire smoke this summer.
 I did the long commute home because who knows how smoky it will be by the end of the day.